avast/grpc-json-bridge/README.md

 [![Build Status](https://travis-ci.org/avast/grpc-json-bridge.svg?branch=master)](https://travis-ci.org/avast/grpc-json-bridge)
 [![Download](https://api.bintray.com/packages/avast/maven/grpc-json-bridge/images/download.svg) ](https://bintray.com/avast/maven/grpc-json-bridge/_latestVersion)

 This library makes possible to receive a JSON encoded request to a gRPC service.
-It provides a implementation-agnostic module for mapping to your favorite HTTP server as well as few implementations for direct usage in some well-known HTTP servers.
+It provides an implementation-agnostic module for mapping to your favorite HTTP server as well as few implementations for direct usage in some well-known HTTP servers.

-Its uses Scala macros for creating mapping between runtime-provided service and method names to pregenerated Java gRPC classes.
+It uses Scala macros for creating mapping between runtime-provided service and method names to pregenerated Java gRPC classes.
 In case you don't want to use _plain Java API_ you can easily use it together with [Cactus](https://github.com/avast/cactus).

 There are several modules: